sjdv1982/cloudless/GUIDE.md

         ```

 The first lines should contain `INCOMING` and `ADD SERVANT`
 The last line should be `None`.
 If is instead `Local computation has been disabled for this Seamless instance`, then the test has failed.
+On the node, in the first terminal, do Ctrl-C. Finally, do `docker rm jobslave-container`.

 - After the testing, delete the DB